Friday, February 20, 2026

 Raising minimum wage doesn't always work.
 Sometimes, this results in lost jobs and shifts to automation.
 Union numbers have declined, and unions can be influential by controlling executive pay, as well as championing worker interests.
 Often in management-worker relations, there's an us vs. them mentality.
 Managers might just want to win through strategy, and unions can be too demanding.
 Management and workers need more teamwork.

 Stock buybacks became legal in 1982, around the same time executive pay started growing fast.
-Buybacks are bad because there's a conflict of interest (stock is given to employees while being inflated through buybacks), possibly resulting in a bubble.
-A lot of the pay package for top executives is stock awards.
+Buybacks are usually bad because there's a conflict of interest (stock is given to executives while being inflated through buybacks), possibly resulting in a bubble.
+Often times buybacks are leveraged, and the resources used for buybacks could go toward R+D, production or pay to workers.
+A lot of the pay packages for top executives is stock awards.
 Companies could buyback less stock to give to top earners and just pay the under-paid more.